seldonian-framework/Tutorials/examples/diabetes.md

 <h3 id="problem" align="center" class="mb-3">Formalizing the Seldonian RL problem</h3>

 <p>
-    In this section, we formalize the RL problem and the safety constraint we will enforce using the Seldonian toolkit.
+    In this section, we formalize the RL problem and the safety constraint we will enforce using the Seldonian Toolkit.
 The RL policy $\pi(s,a)$ is parameterized by a bolus calculator, which determines the amount of insulin to inject before each meal.
 The particular parameterization we will use is:
 </p>

 $$